 I have come across this question few times.
 Below is my response.

-The next time the market crashes, people who would have previously burnt their hands while investing in individual stocks or in not-so-highly-diversified portfolios, will migrate to a highly-diversified portfolio managed by a low-cost automated investment service.
+The next time the market crashes, people who would have previously burnt their hands while investing in individual stocks or in not-so-highly-diversified portfolios, will migrate to a highly-diversified portfolio managed by a high-quality digital investment management service.

 Typically, people assume that they know more about the markets than others.
 People assume that they can time the market.